Gibsonian ecological theory of development: Criticism

 Gibson's theory has been criticized for its "unclear account of cognition".
 Gibson's theory pertains to direct perception and does not take into account that behaviors may involve indirect, interpretive cognition.
 Gibson's methodology involves an expensive and complicated experimental set up, which may prove cost- and time-prohibitive for many researchers.
 Finally, Gibson's research was almost exclusively confined to infants and very young children, so it is difficult to make generalizations throughout the lifespan.

 Current State of Gibsonian Theory

 Aside from her own writings, Gibson's work is rarely described as a theory of development.
 When Gibson's primary area of research, affordances, is referenced, the citations typically refer only to James Gibson.
-Gibson is credited with popularizing affordances in perceptual research.
+Gibson is credited with popularising affordances in perceptual research.
 However, unlike Gibson, researchers have studied affordances in all age groups, including adults.
 Affordances have been applied to a range of innovative topics, from automobile driving to text messaging.
 However, the concept of affordances is usually used in isolation rather than being integrated into Gibson's ecological framework.
 Some researchers are even attempting to create their own theories of affordances instead of revising Gibson's theory to accommodate new findings.